 The Harmony test is now one of the most predictive and accurate non-invasive tests available to predict the chance of your baby having a chromosomal abnormality.

-If the test result shows a low risk result for a chromosomal abnormality, then your baby will have a risk of less than 1 in 10,000.
+If the test result shows a low probability result for a chromosomal abnormality, then your baby will have a probability of less than 1 in 10,000.

-If the test result shows a high risk result, then the probability that your baby has a chromosomal abnormality is greater than 99%.
+If the test result shows a high probability result, then the probability that your baby has a chromosomal abnormality is greater than 99%.

-A high risk result does not mean your baby definitely has a chromosomal abnormality although it is highly likely.
-For this reason, an invasive procedure such amniocentesis or chorionic villus sampling (CVS) would be recommended following a high risk Harmony result.
+A high probability result does not mean your baby definitely has a chromosomal abnormality although it is highly likely.
+For this reason, an invasive procedure such amniocentesis or chorionic villus sampling (CVS) would be recommended following a high probability Harmony result.

 Current screening tests (Nuchal Translucency scan) have a false positive rate (that is, the results suggest a problem when the baby is in fact healthy) of around 4%.
 The Harmony test has a false positive rate of 0.1%.
 This reduction in the false positive rate reduces the number of women offered invasive testing, using chorionic villus sampling (CVS) or amniocentesis.
 Both of these procedures carry around a one in 100 risk of causing a miscarriage.

 An ultrasound scan is always performed prior to your blood test.
 This will ensure you are at the correct gestation (over 10 weeks).

 Your scan and blood test will be discussed and if you wish to proceed we will take your blood sample.